joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 import { usePasswordless } from "amazon-cognito-passwordless-auth/react";

 const {
-  /** Magic links */
-  requestSignInLink, // function to request a sign-in link ("magic link") to be sent to the user's e-mail address

   /** FIDO2 */
   authenticateWithFido2, // function to sign in with FIDO2 (e.g. Face ID or Touch)
   fido2CreateCredential, // function to register a new FIDO2 credential with the Relying Party